nitin-999-code/zipfs-law-implementation/README.md

 python analyze_zipf.py
 ```

-**Interpretation**
-- If Zipf's law holds roughly, the log-log plot will look approximately linear and the estimated exponent `s` will be near 1 (commonly between 0.8 and 1.2 for many corpora).
-Deviations can indicate dataset size, preprocessing choices (stopwords, stemming), or domain-specific word use (song lyrics often repeat choruses and refrains, which affects counts).

-**Next steps / ideas**
-- Remove common stopwords (e.g., using NLTK or a custom list) and re-run the analysis to compare.
-- Analyze per-song Zipf distributions and compare exponents across albums/years.
+## Next steps (I can do these for you)

+- Add `analyze_zipf.py` to the repo and run it to produce `zipf_rihanna.png` and the exponent estimate.
+- Add stopword removal or per-song analyses and include resulting plots.
-- Fit a proper power-law using the `powerlaw` Python package for more robust estimates.
+- Fit a robust power-law with the `powerlaw` package and include a short results section.

-**Acknowledgements & License**
-- This repository is a lightweight analysis starter.
-Check the licensing of the lyrics source before publishing derived datasets or visualizations publicly.

 ---

-If you want, I can: create the `analyze_zipf.py` script in this repo, run the analysis and produce the plot, and then commit & push the changes to `main`.
+If you'd like, I will now add `analyze_zipf.py`, run the analysis, save the plot, and push the results to `main`.